HichamDz38/registration_api/readme.md

 Also for caching with Redis,it's not neccecary for this specific application.

 for the validation process, it's done via a link, there is a pin code yes.
-But i did it with just using a link insead, if the user has the link he has the pin_code, And also it's better than emailing the pin_code alone.
+But i did it just using a link instead, if the user has the link he has the pin_code, And also it's better than emailing the pin_code alone.

-the api can be used with diffrent web_application, or server in another word, but the same email can be used with diffrent website, so the email address is not unique but the combinaison server/email is unique.
+the api can be used with different web_application, or server in another word, but the same email can be used with different website, so the email address is not unique.
+However, the combination server/email is unique.

 ## composition :